 A visit to Abu Dhabi means the chance to experience a wealth of cultural attractions and immersive experiences.
-This means plenty of opportunities for families to broaden their horizons in a way that’s not only great fun, but also leaves a lasting impression.
+This means plenty of opportunities for families to broaden their horizons in a way that’s not only great fun but also leaves a lasting impression.

 World-class museums, grand palaces and art galleries, mangrove sanctuaries and vibrant harbourfront markets and more: discover the best things to do in Abu Dhabi for families.

-You’ll need at least a morning or afternoon to tour temporary exhibitions and the twelve galleries.
-Each of them centre around a theme and time period.
+You’ll need at least a morning or afternoon to tour the temporary exhibitions and the twelve galleries.
+Each of them centres around a theme and time period.
 The curation provides context about how far-flung civilizations and cultures have historically been connected.
 The 45-minute guided tour, available four times a day, is perfect for kids with limited concentration spans.